cvuchener/g500/doc/memory.md

 ### Macros

 LGS writes the first macro at the beginning of page 7 and continue on the next pages if it needs more space.
-Macros spanning over multiple pages must jump over the end of page marker.
+Macros spanning over multiple pages must jump over the checksum at the end of page.